Accessible PerformancesCaptioned, Audio Described, BSL & Relaxed performances at Storyhouse

-Although the signal for the headsets works throughout the auditorium, we have allocated seats in the Circle, Rows A, B & C; seats 1-10.
+Although the signal for the headsets works throughout the auditorium, we advise on selecting seats in the Circle, Rows A, B & C; seats 1-10.
 These seats are close to an aisle and on the auditorium closest to the lift, so should offer very good accessibility.
 Rows A & C are one step up and one step down respectively – Event Stewards will be happy to show you to your seats and help anyone who requires assistance.

 Audio Described Performances:

 British Sign Language interpreted performances are for anyone who is deaf or hearing impaired who use British Sign Language.